DHBenelux/jDHBenelux-author-template/README.md

 ## Credits

 The development of this template started from the [varianTeX](https://github.com/WoutDLN/varianTeX) template that was originally designed for [Variants](https://journals.openedition.org/variants/) (the Journal of the [European Society for Textual Scholarship](https://textualscholarship.eu)) by [Wout Dillen](https://github.com/WoutDLN).
-It took its current shape close collaboration with [Marijn Koolen](https://github.com/marijnkoolen) who played an invaluable part in simplifying the template further, adopting it to the needs of the DH Benelux Journal, and providing [detailed documentation for authors who wish to use it](https://journal.dhbenelux.org/submission/preparing-the-final-version-of-your-manuscript/).
+It took its current shape in close collaboration with [Marijn Koolen](https://github.com/marijnkoolen) who played an invaluable part in simplifying the template further, adopting it to the needs of the DH Benelux Journal, and providing [detailed documentation for authors who wish to use it](https://journal.dhbenelux.org/submission/preparing-the-final-version-of-your-manuscript/).

 For the Journal, the resulting LaTeX files are compiled into PDF versions in [Overleaf](https://www.overleaf.com/), but their conversion into HTML versions is realized using the [dhbenelux-converter](https://github.com/fbkarsdorp/dhbenelux-converter) that was expressly developed for this purpose by [Folgert Karsdorp](https://github.com/fbkarsdorp) in collaboration with [Joris Van Zundert](https://github.com/jorisvanzundert).